Skip to content

 Where you live and who you live with can have a great impact on how you feel.
 It’s important to be considerate when living in shared accommodation, as your actions can have a direct impact on those around you.

-Respecting others is an integral part of being an NTU student and our Student Code of Behaviour and our Student Charter will give you an insight into the ways we ensure all our students understand the University's expectations.
+Respecting others is an integral part of being an NTU student.
+Our Student Code of Behaviour and our Student Charter will give you an insight into the ways we ensure all our students understand the University's expectations.

 Visit our living in the community page on StudentHub to find out more about how you can be a good neighbour, and how you can make a difference to your local community.